aaronparker/aaronparker.github.io/_posts/2014-10-27-xendesktop-update-mcs-machine-catalog-powershell.md

   - PowerShell
   - XenDesktop
 ---
-I wrote previously about [automating the creation of an MCS-based machine catalog in XenDesktop with PowerShell](http://stealthpuppy.com/xendesktop-mcs-machine-catalog-powershell/), so in this article I&#8217;ll cover updating that machine catalog via PowerShell.
+I wrote previously about [automating the creation of an MCS-based machine catalog in XenDesktop with PowerShell](http://stealthpuppy.com/xendesktop-mcs-machine-catalog-powershell/), so in this article I'll cover updating that machine catalog via PowerShell.

 Separate to this article would be the process of creating the updated image - that could be done manually (by updating the existing master image), or by [automating a new master image deployment with MDT](http://stealthpuppy.com/briforum-2014-hands-off-my-gold-image-the-slides/), or any other method that you can think of.

-Just as with creating the machine catalog, the PowerShell output from Studio when updating a catalog is a place to start - the code provided isn&#8217;t reusable without some effort to make it work.
+Just as with creating the machine catalog, the PowerShell output from Studio when updating a catalog is a place to start - the code provided isn't reusable without some effort to make it work.

 # Linking the Code to the UI

-I&#8217;ll walk briefly through the wizards to show, in part, how the code relates to each step when updating a machine catalog via the Studio UI.
+I'll walk briefly through the wizards to show, in part, how the code relates to each step when updating a machine catalog via the Studio UI.

-In this case, I&#8217;ve already created the machine catalog and updated my master image and created a snapshot.
-The hypervisor isn&#8217;t important because Citrix Studio abstracts this from the process when performing the update (I do need to be using the same infrastructure as the target catalog).
+In this case, I've already created the machine catalog and updated my master image and created a snapshot.
+The hypervisor isn't important because Citrix Studio abstracts this from the process when performing the update (I do need to be using the same infrastructure as the target catalog).

 To find the snapshot to use, I’ve obtained the path to the master image and a specified snapshot via the _Get-ChildItem_ command (on the path XDHyp:\HostingUnits\<Storage Resource>).
-This is essentially a path/directory that I can parse - I&#8217;ve explicitly specified the master image and the snapshot to use.
+This is essentially a path/directory that I can parse - I've explicitly specified the master image and the snapshot to use.
 I need the path to the snapshot so that I can use that in the publish step for the image update.

 <figure id="attachment_3729" aria-describedby="caption-attachment-3729" style="width: 806px" class="wp-caption alignnone">[<img class="wp-image-3729 size-full" src="http://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image.png" alt="" width="806" height="585" srcset="https://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image.png 806w, https://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image-150x108.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image-300x217.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image-624x452.png 624w" sizes="(max-width: 806px) 100vw, 806px" />](http://stealthpuppy.com/wp-content/uploads/2014/10/01-Master-Image.png)<figcaption id="caption-attachment-3729" class="wp-caption-text">Selecting the master image snapshot - Get-ChildItem &#8220;XDHyp:\HostingUnits\&#8221;</figcaption>